v2pan/Master_thesis/README.md

 The pipeline also good results for the example from the predecessor **row_calculus_pipeline**.
 Therefore, it can be regarded as an improvement.

-20.11
+# 20.11

 So a few advancements have been made.
-The most recent pipeline is the *row_calculus_pipeline*.
+The most recent pipeline is the *row_calculus_pipeline_comparison*.
 It is the most recent one, it now can handle additionally comparisons (comprising numbers written as text), equalities and not-equalities.
 Howevever, it can't process multiple WHERE arguments in a WHERE clause.

 The updated pseudocode is: